iGEM-NU-Kazakhstan/dnaTurner/README.md

 Running dnaTurner:
   `python dnaTurner.py -i example.pdb -n example_name`

 And if you want to minimize right away, you need to indicate the path to the QRNA file in QRNAS directory:
 `python dnaTurner.py -i example.pdb -n example_name -m '~/Desktop/aptamers/QRNAS/QRNA'`
+(The minimization of the structure is strongly recommended to obtain a more accurate prediction.
+If you don't do it with dnaTurner, we encourage you to do it using other tools.)

 More information about predicting the 3D stucture of a single-stranded DNA, including the description of the hole method, can be found in our [wiki](wikk_igem_kz.com).

 Thank you for using dnaTurner and good luck in your research!